Robert Greenwald’s ‘Unmanned’: Essential Public Service Journalism

 After various attempts, the CIA appears to have finally killed Hakimullah Mehsud, the leader of the Tehrik-I-Taliban Pakistan (TTP), in a drone strike in North Waziristan.
-The United States has not confirmed the hit yet, though a White House spokeswoman has declared that if these reports are true, they would represent a ‘serious loss for the Taliban.’
+The United States hasn’t confirmed the hit yet, though a White House spokeswoman has declared that if these reports are true, they would represent a “serious loss for the Taliban.”

-Maybe.
-But it might also be a serious loss for Pakistan, which was about to begin peace talks with the TTP, apparently with American support.
-Now the Taliban has predictably vowed revenge, and warned that ‘Every drop of Hakimullah’s blood will turn into a suicide bomber’ – a threat that is more likely to be directed at Pakistani civilians, scores of whom have already been killed by the TTP.
+Perhaps.
+But the strike might also be a serious loss for Pakistan, which was about to begin peace talks with the TTP, with American support.
+Now the Taliban has vowed revenge, and warned that “Every drop of Hakimullah’s blood will turn into a suicide bomber” – a threat that is more likely to be directed at Pakistani civilians, scores of whom have already been killed by the TTP.

-Not surprisingly, the Pakistani government is furious at this humiliation, coming only a week after it asked the Obama administration to stop the drone attacks.
-Pakistan’s Interior Minister Chaudry Nisar has called the strike ‘the murder of all efforts at peace’ and the Cabinet Committee on National Security (CCNS) is meeting to review bilateral ties with the US.
+Not surprisingly, the Pakistani government is furious, especially since it’s only a week since it asked the Obama administration to stop the drone attacks.
+Pakistan’s Interior Minister Chaudry Nisar has called the strike “the murder of all efforts at peace” and the Cabinet Committee on National Security (CCNS) is meeting to review bilateral ties with the US.

 I’ve just watched Robert Greenwald’s excellent documentary Unmanned: America’s Drone Wars, which is available for free for a limited period at this link.
 Greenwald has done a superb job in analysing the destructive impact of America’s drone wars, focusing mainly on Waziristan.